How to do towed foil?

 3. Learn pumping

 If you’re starting to master the foil, last the boat.
-You can try relaxing the rudder pedal and then letting go and pumping with the foil.
+You can try to relax the rudder pedal and then let go and pump with the foil.
 This will come in handy for Winging.

 4. Start Jumping